GoogleCloudPlatform/java-docs-samples/cloud-storage/xml-api/cmdline-sample/README.md

     * Right-click on project
     * Run As > Java Application
-    * If asked, type "StorageServiceAccountSample" and click OK
+    * If asked, type "StorageSample" and click OK